15 May 2024

-National Sorry Day, observed on May 26th each year, holds immense significance in Australia's journey towards reconciliation and healing.
+National Sorry Day, 26 May, holds immense significance in Australia's journey towards Reconciliation.

 Image: Three people sitting on the bed.
 An older woman, teenage girl and toddler.

-The origins of National Sorry Day can be traced back to the 1997 report titled "Bringing Them Home," which was commissioned to investigate the forced removal of Aboriginal and Torres Strait Islander children from their families.
+National Sorry Day marks the start of Reconciliation Week, 26 May to 3 June, and commemorates a landmark report titled ‘Bringing them home’, which explored the forced removals of Aboriginal and Torres Strait Islander children from their families.

-The report shed light on the detrimental impacts of these policies, known as the Stolen Generations, and the need for acknowledgement, apology, and support for those affected.
+The report shed light on the harm and impact of government policies on a generation of children and families now known as the Stolen Generations, and the need for a national apology and redress for the many lives impacted.

 Significance of National Sorry Day

-National Sorry Day is a time for reflection, empathy, and understanding.
-It provides an opportunity for us as individuals, communities, and institutions to acknowledge the historical wrongs committed against Aboriginal and Torres Strait Islander Peoples through forced removal policies.
+National Sorry Day provides an opportunity for us as a society to acknowledge historical wrongs committed against Aboriginal and Torres Strait Islander peoples through forced removal and to recognise the intergenerational trauma and ongoing impact these policies have had.

 Image: A large crowd outside at a protest.
 People are holding Aboriginal flags and BLM posters.

-The Uluru Statement from the Heart, released in 2017, is a pivotal document in the quest for justice and reconciliation.
-The Uluru Statement emerged from a series of dialogues and consultations with Aboriginal and Torres Strait Islander communities across Australia, culminating in a gathering of over 250 Aboriginal and Torres Strait Islander leaders at Uluru.
+The Uluru Statement from the Heart, released in 2017, emerged from a series of dialogues and consultations with Aboriginal and Torres Strait Islander communities across Australia, culminating in a gathering of over 250 Aboriginal and Torres Strait Islander leaders at Uluru.

-The connection between National Sorry Day and the Uluru Statement is in their shared purpose of addressing historical injustices and fostering reconciliation.
+The connection between National Sorry Day and the Uluru Statement is in a shared purpose of addressing historical injustices and fostering Reconciliation.
 Both National Sorry Day and the Uluru Statement call for acknowledgement, respect, and a commitment to creating a more equitable society.
-They also share a date.
-May 26 is the Anniversary of the Uluru Statement, which was tabled in 2017.
+They also share a date - May 26 is the Anniversary of the Uluru Statement, which was tabled in 2017.

 Image: The Uluru Statement from the Heart surrounded by signatures and Aboriginal and Torres Strait Islander art work.

-"What is the difference between National Apology Day and National Sorry Day?
+The difference between National Apology Day and National Sorry Day

-National Apology Day refers to February 13, 2008, when then-Prime Minister Kevin Rudd delivered the National Apology to the Stolen Generations in the Australian Parliament.
+National Apology Day is observed on February 13, the anniversary of when then-Prime Minister Kevin Rudd gave a National Apology to the Stolen Generations in the Australian Parliament in 2008.
 This significant event aimed to acknowledge the pain, suffering, and trauma endured by the Stolen Generations due to forced removal policies.
-The National Apology represented a momentous milestone in Australia's history, symbolising the government's formal apology for their actions and signalling a commitment to reconciliation and healing.

 Image: An Aboriginal woman speaking at a meeting.
 She is inside and wearing a cheetah print top.